 Crypto collectibles are digital items stored on the internet (the blockchain).
-If you own any of these items, then it's important to keep them safe.
-You need a special place to keep them called a wallet.
+If you own any of these items, then it's essential to keep them safe.
+It would be best if you had a special place to keep them called a wallet.
 You might not know what kind of wallet is best for you, so let me tell you about all the different kinds there are!

-Choosing the type of wallet that suits your needs may seem daunting at first.
+Choosing the type of wallet that suits your needs may initially seem daunting.
 But don't worry; we'll break it down step-by-step so you can find the perfect one!

-One of the most important things to take into consideration when deciding which wallet to use is what happens if you lose your password, also known as a seed phrase.
+One of the most important things to consider when deciding which wallet to use is what happens if you lose your password, also known as a seed phrase.
 Wallets that do not need a third party—a custodian—are non-custodial.
-They provide a service for storing and managing your coins, but it's up to you to protect them.
+They provide a service for storing and managing your coins, but protecting them is up to you.
 If someone steals your password, private key, or seed phrase—you won't be able to access your funds.

-1. Depending on what type of phone you have, there are wallet apps available on the apple or google play stores to choose from.
+1. Depending on your phone type, there are wallet apps available on the apple or google play stores.
 For example, Metamask, Trust Wallet, or Rainbow Wallet are popular options where you don't have to share personal email or any other information.

 2. First, locate them on the appropriate website or mobile app store and download the app.

 3. When you are in the sign-up process, write down your private key.
-It's presented as a random word phrase typically 12-24 words depending on which wallet you are using.
+It's presented as a random word phrase, typically 12-24 words, depending on your wallet.
 Be sure to keep it in a secure location.
-If you lose or forget this 12-word phrase, you no longer will be able to access your crypto in that wallet.
+If you lose or forget this 12-word phrase, you will no longer be able to access your crypto in that wallet.

 4. You can transfer crypto to your wallet from an exchange or an existing wallet for NFTs or any other purpose.

-The hardware wallets are all linked with a private key: a password-like bit of code that allows you to decrypt the wallet and access the coins or tokens it stores.
+The hardware wallets are all linked with a private key: a password-like code that allows you to decrypt the wallet and access the coins or tokens it stores.

-Whatever wallet you ultimately choose, if you have NFTs to show off and want to connect with other NFT collectors, head over and sign up to NotCommon where you can display multiple galleries in one easy-to-manage profile.
+Whatever wallet you choose, if you have NFTs to show off and want to connect with other NFT collectors, head over and sign up to NotCommon, where you can display multiple galleries in one easy-to-manage profile.